dcernst/dcernst.github.io/_posts/2012-07-08-enabling-syntax-highlighting-in-vim.md

   - productivity
   - vim
 ---
-I don&#8217;t use [vim][1] very often, but when I do it would be handy to have some syntax highlighting.
+I don't use [vim][1] very often, but when I do it would be handy to have some syntax highlighting.
 Over on Google+, [Vincent Knight][2] shared a link to a [post on Geekology][3] that describes how to turn on syntax highlighting and autoindenting for vim on a Mac.
 Here is a summary.

 Open the Terminal and type the following commands.